 - Parking requirements – Parking can be both critical for the staff and expensive for the business.
 Understand the demands of car parking as it relates to your clients.
 Some businesses operate for extended hours and over the weekends.
 Car parking on site will be a very valuable commodity to merge into the leasing process.
 Importantly, you should charge a rental for the number of car parks taken by any tenant in occupancy.

-- Electricity supply and energy efficiency – An energy efficient building will generally attract tenants and investors.
-Energy efficiency only come with building design and technology.
-The older buildings today with little or no energy rating or efficiency will not attract high quality tenants; they will also find their buildings harder to lease.
+- Electricity supply and energy efficiency – An energy-efficient building will generally attract tenants and investors.
+Energy efficiency only comes with building design and technology.
+The older buildings today with little or no energy rating or efficiency will not attract high-quality tenants; they will also find their buildings harder to lease.
 The only way to get around the problem is for the older buildings to be renovated and refurbished.